Your emails engaged them. Your products interested them. But they didn't buy. They didn't even cart a product.

-The shopper might have had trouble navigating the website.
-Generic product descriptions can send them away.
-As can confusing information on shipping, payment, and returns.
+Online 'window shoppers' might have had trouble navigating the website.
+Generic product descriptions can send them away - as can confusing information on shipping, payment, and returns.

-Many browsers are simply distracted by a phone call, the end of their commute, or a fussy toddler.
+Many potential customers are simply distracted by a phone call, the end of their commute, or a fussy toddler.

 Consumers are increasingly distracted

 Even more than cart abandonment, browse abandonment can never be completely prevented.
 But there are ways to reduce it within your email marketing strategy.